 The closing section provides the opportunity to review and critically reflect on the module, pulling together the strands that have been addressed, in preparation for the end-of-module assignment, which accounts for 50% of your overall grade.

-You will have a tutor who will help you with the study material and mark and comment on your written work, and whom you can ask for advice and guidance.
-You and your tutor will primarily communicate with each other through email and tutorials.
+You will have a tutor who will help you with the study material, offer advice and guidance, and comment on and mark your work.
+You and your tutor will primarily communicate with each other through email, forum threads, and tutorials.
 Tutorials are offered via online meeting rooms.

 You should be prepared for study at postgraduate level and have the minimum of a bachelor's degree (in any subject) from a UK University or an equivalent professional qualification.
 We warmly welcome applications from students who have an undergraduate degree level qualification from universities outside the UK and which is deemed equivalent to a UK higher education degree.